 Instagram is full of smiling children posing with pumpkins in…. well, pumpkin fields.
 Blue sky and rosy cheeks.
 Absolutely gorgeous.
 Or slightly blurry photos of autumn leaves being kicked and waterfalling down around a small gaggle of giggling children.
 Dogs barking in the excitement.
 Oh can you hear it?
 The rustle and laughter.
-The fun!Half term is in full swing for most children in the UK.
+The autumn half term is in full swing for most children in the UK.

 Or so it seems.

 There are still some children (about half in number) counting down the hours until their half term starts, next week.
 Tick, tick.
 Tired and unamused.
 Still stuck in class.
-Struggling to make it up in time for the morning school bus.
+Struggling to make it up in time for the school bus.

 Hmm.
 Time to wave my magic wand.
 Or pointy sticks, as the case may be this time.

 So, this week, I knitted three ghosts.
 Quick and easy.
-A bit of nonsense at its best.
+A bit of yarny fun at its best.
 Each morning, the ghosts have been waiting on the breakfast table.
 One for each.
-Under the ghosts are a Halloween themed chocolate.
+Under the knitted ghosts are a Halloween themed chocolate.
 Varies each time.
 The big eyeball had popping candy in it, which I somehow forgot to mention.
 Always a good way to make their eyes open wide first thing.
 Or any time, come to think of it.

-One of them did suggest that I should only put two ghosts on the table.
+One of them did suggest that I should only put two ghosts on the table, instead of three.
 Like musical chairs but with ghosts.
 One less each day.
 Last one down misses out, but I think this might be a step too far.
 Also I have images of broken arms and black eyes as they endeavour to be the first down.
 Not really the result I am after.
 Definitely not.
 Harmony would be nice, but I just want them up in time in the morning.